-- 1-2 Tablespoons red pepper flakes or 1/4 lb fresh chilis minced (more or less to taste)
+- 1-2 tablespoons red pepper flakes or ¼ lb fresh chilies minced (to taste)

 - Combine all ingredients in a very large bowl.
-Massage salt into vegetables and allow to sit for 5-10 minutes to give the salt an opportunity to draw out the juices.
-Pound with a wooden spoon or a clean mallet until the juices are released.
+Massage salt into vegetables and let sit 5-10 minutes to give the salt an opportunity to draw out the juices.

 - Pound with a Cabbage Crusher or pounding tool until enough juices are released to cover the mixture completely.